 About Tyne & Wear Archives & Museums

-Tyne & Wear Archives & Museums (TWAM) is a major regional museum, art gallery and archives service.
-We manage a collection of nine museums and galleries across Tyneside and the Archives for Tyne and Wear.
+Tyne & Wear Archives & Museums (TWAM) is a regional museum, art gallery and archives service.
+We manage a nine museums and galleries across Tyneside and the Archives for Tyne and Wear.

 We are supported by the four local authorities in Tyneside and Newcastle University.
 TWAM is also a National Portfolio Organisation funded by Arts Council England.